0ad/0ad/binaries/system/readme.txt

-					  PATH is system path to commands.txt containing simulation log -writableRoot		store runtime game data in root data directory (only use if you have write permissions on that directory) -ooslog				dumps simulation state in binary and ASCII representation each turn.
+					  PATH is system path to commands.txt containing simulation log -writableRoot		store runtime game data in root data directory (only use if you have write permissions on that directory) -ooslog				dumps simulation state in binary and ASCII representations each turn, files created in sim_log within the game's log folder.
 NOTE: game will run much slower with this option!
--serializationtest  checks simulation state each turn for serialization errors.
+-serializationtest  checks simulation state each turn for serialization errors; on test
+					  failure, error is displayed and logs created in oos_log within the game's log folder.
 NOTE: game will run much slower with this option!

 Windows-specific:
 -wQpcTscSafe		allow timing via QueryPerformanceCounter despite the fact